Software Engineering Institute: Affiliate program

 Through the SEI Affiliate Program, organizations place technical experts with the SEI for periods ranging from 12 months to four years.
 Affiliates currently are working on projects with the SEI to identify, develop, and demonstrate improved software engineering practices.

 Software Process Achievement award program

-In order to recognize outstanding achievement in improving an organization's ability to create and evolve software-dependent systems, the SEI and IEEE Computer Society created the Software Process Achievement Award program.
+In order to recognize outstanding achievements in improving an organization's ability to create and evolve software-dependent systems, the SEI and IEEE Computer Society created the Software Process Achievement Award program.
 In addition to rewarding excellence, the purpose of this award is to foster continuous advancement in the practice of software engineering and to disseminate insights, experiences, and proven practices throughout the relevant research and practitioner communities.

 Research and publications

 The SEI publishes reports that offer new technical information about software engineering topics, whether theoretical or applied.
 The SEI also publishes books on software engineering for industry, government and military applications and practices.

 In addition, the SEI offers public courses, workshops, and conferences in process improvement, software architecture and product lines, and security.